-The rules set forth here govern tournaments sanctioned by the International Water Ski Federation.
-With the exception of entry requirements and other administrative matters, the Confederations must follow these rules for their sanctioned tournaments.
+The rules set forth here govern Waterski Competitions sanctioned by the International Water Ski & Wakeboard Federation.
+Except for entry requirements and other administrative matters, the Confederations must follow these rules for their sanctioned competitions.
 It is requested that Federations establish rules as close to these rules as possible.
 Whenever the masculine is used, the same shall be construed as meaning the feminine where the context so requires.